ugorjiizu/Spacenet-2-Paris-Building-Detection/README.md

 This project showcases the effectiveness of convolutional neural networks (CNNs) in the domain of satellite imagery analysis and provides a robust framework for future research and development in building detection.

-You can either run this on the kaggle environment, where you just need to follow both notebooks or folow the instructions below
+You can either run this on the kaggle environment, where you just need to create a copy and run both notebooks https://www.kaggle.com/code/ugorjiir/build-detect-paris or follow the instructions below

 ## Installation Instructions